opf/openproject/docs/installation/manual/README.md

 # Manual installation of OpenProject 7.0 with Apache on Ubuntu 14.04.
 LTS

+**IMPORTANT: We strongly recommend to use the [OpenProject installers](https://www.openproject.org/download-and-installation) (packaged installation).
+There is no real advantage installing OpenProject manually.**

 This tutorial helps you to deploy OpenProject 7.0.
 Please, aware that:

 This guide requires that you have a clean Ubuntu 14.04 x64 installation